adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ### `ConfigGen.fromObject()` static method
 This is a static method that can be used in order to import an existing raw configuration object, that can be later modified and re-saved.

-- PARAMETERS: `input`
+- ARGUMENTS: `input`

   - PARAMETER `input`: a Javascript object that contains an `easy-samba` configuration

 - OUTPUT: an instance of ConfigGen